"System cannot find the path specified" error occurs in FineReader

 3. Documents (or other default user folders):

-• Check if you can open the folder %userprofile%\Documents in Windows Explorer
+• Check if the folder %userprofile%\Documents can be opened in Windows Explorer

 If it is not possible:

-• Create Documents folder if it doesn't exist.
+• Create a Documents folder if it doesn't exist.

 4. Registry branches: